RGarrett93/homeassistant-lightwave-smart/info.md

 All other attributes reported by the Lightwave devices are exposed with the names `lwrf_*`.
 These are all read-only.

-For gen2 devices, the brightness can be set without turning the light on using `lightwave2.set_brightness`.
+For gen2 devices, the brightness can be set without turning the light on using `lightwave_smart.set_brightness`.

-Firmware 5+ devices generate `lightwave2.click` events when the buttons are pressed.
+Firmware 5+ devices generate `lightwave_smart.click` events when the buttons are pressed.
 The "code" returned is the type of click:

 Code|Hex|Meaning
 ----|----|----